-Irish Aid monitors all of its funded projects for accountability, effectiveness and value for money.
-There are growing demands from citizens worldwide and in Ireland for greater accountability and for a more tangible and evidence-based demonstration of results from investments in aid.
+Projects in receipt of Irish Aid funding are monitored against the criteria of accountability, effectiveness and value for money.
+There are growing demands from citizens worldwide and in Ireland, for greater accountability and for a more tangible and evidence-based demonstration of results from investments in development.
 Strong monitoring systems have a key role to play in creating evidence and learning for greater effectiveness of aid.

-Programme monitoring is the responsibility of the recipient organisation.
-Monitoring relies on a strong baseline against which progress can be measured.
+The recipient organisation (the signatory to the legal contract) has the primary responsibility for project monitoring and this should be strongly embedded in a results based management approach.
+Monitoring relies on a comprehensive baseline against which progress can be measured and whether intended project outcomes are on track or off track.
 Monitoring information tracks progress towards the achievement of objectives and results, and enables project management and other stakeholders to make decisions on necessary adjustments.